paosarmi/BOG001-social-network/README.md

-# TERRA TOUR: Tourism by your side.
-(Social Network)
+# TERRA TOUR: Tourism by your side (Social Network)

 ## 1. Preámbulo